 Seeking an Attorney’s Help

 If you are having any kind of difficulty obtaining your records, or the records of someone else you believe you are entitled to see, an attorney might be able to help.
-Contact the Colorado Springs injury lawyers at Heuser & Heuser, LLP, for a free consultation and to get help getting medical records you need today.
+Contact the Colorado Springs personal injury lawyers at Heuser & Heuser, LLP, for a free consultation and to get help getting medical records you need today.